-Terms included in the Analysis of Financial Statement:
+Terms included in the Analysis of the Financial Statement:

 The analysis of the financial statements included two following terms:

-The term analysis is referred to the simplification of the financial data from the complex statements into the simple format by classifying it.
+The term analysis is referred to the simplification of financial data from complex statements into a simple format by classifying it.

-The terms interpretation is referred to as the explanation of the meaning and significance of financial information.
+The term interpretation is referred to the explanation of the meaning and significance of financial information.

 Tools or Techniques of Analysis of Financial Statement:

-The techniques of the analysis are needed because data in the financial statements is very complex and difficult to understand because most of the date is repeated in all statements.
-The financial Statement included information about the assets, liabilities, capital, revenues, expenses, profit earned or loss incurred during the particular year.
-But this data is not in the comparable format so that’s why its tough to understand for outsiders who have an interest in our company for any reason.
+The techniques of the analysis are needed because data in the financial statements is very complex and difficult to understand because most of the data is repeated in all statements.
+The financial statement included information about the assets, liabilities, capital, revenues, expenses, profit earned or loss incurred during the particular year.
+But this data is not in a comparable format so that’s why it’s tough to understand for outsiders who have an interest in our company for any reason.